top of page

-We've all experience it, because we’re all humans; humans who buy things.
-We've all fallen to the psychology used on us in marketing.
-It's not a bad thing, it's just human behavior.
+We've all experience it, because we’re all humans; humans who buy things - It's the marketing psychology used on us daily.

 Now, we don’t use psychology to manipulate people or take advantage.
 We use psychology to understand.
-To understand why we act the way we do, why humans expect the things they do, assume the things they do, and how you can use that knowledge to position yourself in a way that makes prospects feel more confident in you and your services.
+To understand why we act the way we do, why humans expect the things they do, assume the things they do, and how you can use that knowledge to position yourself in a way that makes prospects feel more confident in choosing you and your services.

 1. Frequency Bias (or Baader-Meinhof Phenomenon):

-Once something is introduced to us, it is now top of mind and we are more likely to notice it each time it is presented to us, or simply in front of us.
-This is why once you introduce yourself, your business, your offer, to an online audience, that it is crucial token up that momentum.
+This is why once you introduce yourself, your business, or your offer, to an online audience, it is crucial to keep up that momentum.
 You need to continue to show up consistently so they can’t help but notice you!

 2. The Mere-Exposure Effect